Joseph Stella: Return to United States

 Stella's strong draftsmanship is evident in the many different kinds of images he created throughout his life.
 He is especially respected today for his portraits on paper drawn in silverpoint, or silverpoint and oil, most from the 1920s.
 His renderings of Walt Whitman, Marcel Duchamp, the artist Louis Eilshemius, and his friend, the composer Edgar Varese, are works of exceptional sensitivity to line, facial detail, and the intellectual aura of the sitter.

 A lesser-known aspect of Stella's work is the collages he made in the 1920s, consisting of scraps of discarded paper, wrappers (some with the commercial logo or label still visible), and other bits of urban debris, often slashed with brush strokes of paint.
 Though Stella was "attracted to the grandiose, mechanized aspects of the city, [he] was also drawn to its anonymous, unnoticed discards...the detritus of human existence."
 These are works in the spirit of the German collage artist Kurt Schwitters and the anti-"high art" ethos of the Dada movement, which always interested Stella.

 By the late 1930s, Stella's work attracted considerably less attention than it had in previous decades.
 His truculent personality had alienated many old friends, and his style no longer spoke to the times.
 "Stella's health and critical fortunes sank in [the years prior to World War II].
 Emotionally cut off from the New York art world, even his retrospective at the Newark Museum in 1939 failed to reestablish him.
 Though successful as a presentation, the show was less enthusiastically reviewed than Stella had anticipated, and he later complained of not being able to induce anyone living in New York City to see it."

+Death

-Diagnosed with heart disease in the early 1940s and subject to increasing periods of morbid anxiety, he succumbed to heart failure in 1946.
-He is interred in a mausoleum at Woodlawn Cemetery in the Bronx, New York City.
+Stella was diagnosed with cardiovascular disease in the early 1940s and became subject to increasing periods of morbid anxiety.
+On November 5, 1946, he died of heart failure at age 69.
+He is interred in a mausoleum at Woodlawn Cemetery in The Bronx, New York City.